jt1000/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 #### Can I select namespaces during deployment?

 Yes.
 You can select namespaces on the fly using Harness variables that are evaluated at runtime.

+#### Pipeline showing success, even after exit code 0

+Harness relies on the operating system code to mark success or failure for a script.
+In some cases, the OS may return a status code 0.
+Which would imply success.
+Please run the script outside of Harness and determine what the script returns.

 #### Do you support Kustomize?